walkabilly/hkr_seminar/README.md

 __Note.__ If you have completed the courses please email me the certification document.

+## Roles and Responsbilities

+You can the find the Memorial University Grad Student and Supervisor Roles and Responsibilities document [here](https://github.com/walkabilly/hkr_seminar/blob/master/roles_responsibilities.md).

 ## What if I miss Seminar?

 If you miss a seminar you can make up the session in one of 3 different ways.